cppeindhoven/code-of-conduct/README.md

-This repository contains the Eindhoven C++ meetup Code of Conduct which is:
+This repository contains the C++ Eindhoven meetup Code of Conduct which is:

 * A set of rules regarding appropriate behavior and procedures for dealing with violations of those rules.
-* Intended for use at C++ community events.
+* Intended for use at C++ Eindhoven community events.
 * Generic; concrete event details, contact info, etc have been replaced with generic placeholders.